African students living in Ukraine say they face racism while trying to flee

 “He said that the instructions they had at the border was that everybody, everyone, irrespective of nationality or race, could leave and that the only ones that couldn’t leave were [male] Ukrainians from the age of 18 to 60,” he told The Post.
 Kuleba attributed those incidents to a chaotic situation at the border, Onyeama said.

 Onyeama added that a number of Nigerian citizens in Ukraine have fled to Romania, Poland, Hungary and Slovakia, and that the government is trying to relocate them back to Nigeria.
-He is also trying to evacuate about 300 Nigerian students stranded at Sumy State University, in Eastern Ukraine, near the Russian border.
+He is also trying to evacuate about 300 Nigerian students stranded at Sumy State University, in eastern Ukraine, near the Russian border.
 “We’re trying as best as we can to see if we can have a safe corridor to cross through Russia,” he said.

-He called reports on social media of the experiences some Nigerians have received at the border by Ukrainian officials “harrowing” and “deplorable.”
-“The question is, how do you know whether these were sort of just rogue officials or whether there was any kind of state sanction to what they were doing?”
+He called reports on social media of the treatment some Nigerians have received at the border from Ukrainian officials “harrowing” and “deplorable.”
+Onyeama added: “The question is, how do you know whether these were sort of just rogue officials or whether there was any kind of state sanction to what they were doing?”
 He reiterated that the Ukrainian minister insisted there had been a directive to let everybody leave.

-Kuleba, the Ukrainian foreign minister, announced on Wednesday an emergency hotline for foreign students trying to leave the country.
+Kuleba, the Ukrainian foreign minister, announced Wednesday an emergency hotline for foreign students trying to leave the country.
 At least one international student, a medical student from India who was lining up for food in the city of Kharkiv, has died as a result of the invasion, prompting the Indian Embassy to issue an alert asking all Indian students to leave the country immediately.

-According to a study released by the Ukrainian government in late 2020, tens of thousands of students from abroad attend school in Ukraine each year, mostly from India.
+According to a study released by the Ukrainian government in late 2020, tens of thousands of students from abroad attend school in Ukraine each year, with the highest number from India.
 Ten percent come from Morocco, while others come from countries including Nigeria, Azerbaijan and Turkmenistan.

 Unable to board a bus to the Polish border, Orakpo went back to her city and managed to board a train to Hungary.
 She is now living with a friend in Debrecen, she says.
 She doesn’t know what to do next.
 “I don’t have any money.
 I don’t have any clothes.
 I have nothing,” she said.

-She was a few months away from graduating before the conflict started; her graduation was scheduled for June 23.
+Orakpo was a few months away from graduating before the conflict started; her graduation was scheduled for June 23.
 She is limping from all the walking and has blood clots in both her legs, she says.
 Her plan was to move to the United States after graduating, maybe to Baltimore, to do her residency.

 “Now I don’t know.
 I don’t know what’s going to happen.
 Medicine was the only thing I had going on for me,” she said.